 Many towns and villages hold an Easter market, similar to the famous Alsatian Christmas markets but smaller in size.
 In Colmar, the markets are found on two of the city’s historic sites: Place des Dominicains and Place de l’Ancienne Douane.

-The markets invite the visitors to discover original and authentic products from craftsmen which have been carefully selected.
+The markets invite visitors to discover original and authentic products from craftsmen which have been carefully selected.
 Children will be delighted to meet farm animals (rabbits, goats, ducks, and birds) in enclosures by the stalls.

 Easter in Alsace: events